ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### F. Enter the demographic details for registration

 **The Registration Officer opts to initiate a new registration**
-1. The system allows the registration officer to enter the individual’s demographic details such as Name, Gender, DOB, Residential Address, and other fields based on the [**ID Object Definition**](MOSIP-ID-Object-definition) as configured by the admin.
+1. The system allows the registration officer to enter the individual’s demographic details such as Name, Gender, DOB, Residential Address, and other fields based on the [**ID Object Definition**](MOSIP-ID-Object-definition).
 1. The system validates the entered demographic fields.
-1. Displays error message in case of validation failure.
+1. If demographic fields validation fails, the system displays an error message.
-1. On successful validation, proceeds to next step.
+1. On successful validation, the system proceeds to next step.

 **The Registration Officer selects a pre-registration for registration**